signalfx/splunk-otel-collector/cmd/translatesfx/README.md

     auth: {"#from": "etcd2:/redispassword"}
 ```

-would be translated into an Otel config-source:
+would be translated into an OTel config-source:

 ```yaml
 config_sources: